PeopleRonald D. Rogge

-Ron Rogge is a clinical faculty member whose research focuses on understanding romantic relationships, from the early stages of dating to marriage.
+Ron Rogge is a clinical faculty member whose research focuses on understanding dynamics within romantic relationships and families.

 - individual factors (e.g., neuroticism, anger, aggressiveness, depression, anxiety, alcohol use, and axis II pathology)

-- couples behavior with each other (e.g., communication, empathy, forgiveness, social support, sex, humor, partner aggression)
+- couples behavior with each other (e.g., communication, empathy, forgiveness, social support, sexuality, humor, partner aggression, coparenting dynamics)

 - environmental factors (e.g., life stress, socio-economic status, demographics, neighborhood dilapidation, neighborhood cohesion)